 In an effort to promote safety awareness, the Office of Campus Safety maintains a strong working relationship with the community.
-This relationship includes offering a variety of safety and security programs and services and crime prevention programming.
+The Office of Campus Safety is willing to offer a variety of safety programs to employees and student organizations on the Kenyon College campus.
 If you or your organization would like to request a specific program, please contact Campus Safety at 740-427-5000.